Judaism: Dietary laws: kashrut

 Halakha also forbids the consumption of meat and dairy products together.
-The waiting period between eating meat and eating dairy varies by the order in which they are consumed and by community, and can extend for up to six hours.
-Based on the Biblical injunction against cooking a kid in its mother's milk, this rule is mostly derived from the Oral Torah, the Talmud and Rabbinic la.
+The waiting period between eating meat and eating dairy varies by the order in which they are consumed and by community and can extend for up to six hours.
+Based on the Biblical injunction against cooking a kid in its mother's milk, this rule is mostly derived from the Oral Torah, the Talmud and Rabbinic law.
 Chicken and other kosher birds are considered the same as meat under the laws of kashrut, but the prohibition is rabbinic, not biblical.

 The use of dishes, serving utensils, and ovens may make food treif that would otherwise be kosher.
 Utensils that have been used to prepare non-kosher food, or dishes that have held meat and are now used for dairy products, render the food treif under certain conditions.

 Furthermore, all Orthodox and some Conservative authorities forbid the consumption of processed grape products made by non-Jews, due to ancient pagan practices of using wine in rituals.
 Some Conservative authorities permit wine and grape juice made without rabbinic supervision.

 The Torah does not give specific reasons for most of the laws of kashrut.
 However, a number of explanations have been offered, including maintaining ritual purity, teaching impulse control, encouraging obedience to God, improving health, reducing cruelty to animals and preserving the distinctness of the Jewish community.
 The various categories of dietary laws may have developed for different reasons, and some may exist for multiple reasons.
 For example, people are forbidden from consuming the blood of birds and mammals because, according to the Torah, this is where animal souls are contained.
 In contrast, the Torah forbids Israelites from eating non-kosher species because "they are unclean".
-The Kabbalah describes sparks of holiness that are released by the act of eating kosher foods, but are too tightly bound in non-kosher foods to be released by eating.
+The Kabbalah describes sparks of holiness that are released by the act of eating kosher foods but are too tightly bound in non-kosher foods to be released by eating.